 Mind-body medicine is defined as focusing on the interactions among the brain, mind, body, and behavior.
 It describes the powerful ways in which emotional, mental, social, spiritual, and behavioral factors can directly affect health.
 Mind-body medicine specifically focuses on intervention strategies that are thought to promote health such as relaxation, hypnosis, visual imagery, meditation, yoga, tai chi, and qi gong.
 The mind-body strategy of meditation has been proven most effective in regulating the body’s stress response—an integral part of cancer formation.
 Meditation—defined as the act of attempting to clear the mind through concentrated focus on an object, sound, breath, or other movement—serves to promote the practice of mindfulness, or awareness of the present moment, designed to reduce stress and promote relaxation.
 It is often associated with a perceptual shift in which one’s thoughts and feelings are recognized as events occurring in the broader field of awareness.
 Meditation has been shown to regulate emotional and affective responses to stress, decrease inflammation in the body, and strengthen the immune system.
 In fact, researchers in Canada even found that the telomeres (the protein caps at the end of chromosomes that determine how quickly a cell ages) of cancer patients who meditated over a three month period stayed the same length rather than shortening as they did in the patients who did not meditate.
 I encourage you to start a meditation practice on a daily basis.
 Try some guided ones before you’re comfortable enough in your practice to be able to clear your mind to just focus on your breath, and watch how your mind and body begin to change.

 I hope that the information above was informative, and I encourage you to review the studies linked throughout this post to strengthen your knowledge and understanding of the complex science behind these therapies.
-Take control of your own healing journey.
+Take control of your own healing journey, and try a more integrative approach.